The Gate of Nations UNESCO world heritage area includes the ancient ruins of:

 On the way out we were again playing the “Where do we come from?” game with Iranians and as we called out the answer to yet another passing questioner, her husband called out to us “G’day mate”, which had us all laughing.

 We located Rahim, who had found his picnic with some fellow drivers which included a water pipe.
 We were treated to some local dance music on the way home, as Rahim had his own little dance party in the front seat.

-We arrived at Parhami Traditional House to find another party in full swing in the courtyard, ordered a late lunch and watched as the 20 somethings posed for selfies (again we were struck by the similarities to home) arrived with birthday cake and generally had a good time.
+We arrived at Parhami Traditional House to find a party in full swing in the courtyard.
+We ordered a late lunch and watched as the 20 somethings posed for selfies (again we were struck by the similarities to home) and generally had a good time.
 Another amazing meal was produced and we are fat, happy little Aussies ready for a rest and some downtime.

 You can read more of our Iran Travel Tales here.

 If you enjoyed this post please share it on your social media.